luca3m/luca3m.github.io/_posts/2016-09-01-operating-systems.md

 Why php-fpm was using fork?
 It wasn’t the one to blame for it.
 Alpine linux uses muslc instead of glibc.
 Digging deeper, I found it uses the fork system call to implement the fork() function instead of clone, as glibc does.
 It’s probably because clone is more complicated to use.

-*Note: this blog post has been originally published on my company official [blog](http://sysdig.com/blog)*
+*Note: this blog post has been originally published on [Sysdig official blog](http://sysdig.com/blog)*